 If you don’t want to drive, it’s still pretty easy to get around the region.
 Public transport in Vorarlberg is a dream!
 Busses and trains are frequent, well connected, and fairly inexpensive (by European standards).
 You don’t need to be fluent in German to navigate it all, either, since most stations have really decent signs and route maps etc. So easy!

 As summer hits, the hills around this corner of Austria really are alive with the sound of music*.
-Outside of snow season, Vorarlberg goes festival crazy.
+Outside of snow season, Vorarlberg goes crazy for festivals.
 Presumably as a way to fill the time now that skiing is no longer an option!
 These are a few of my top picks, but there are loads more – check out the local tourist offices for the place you’re visiting for a full events list.